Bali has gone from an off-the-grid surfer haven to an ever-popular backpacker island in just a few decades.

 By far my favorite restaurant in the WORLD.
 Motion Cafe serves up delicious and nutritious food.
 I usually order from here twice a day – it’s the fucking tits.

-Yes its true: Bali is bloody beautiful but it’s also pretty big and the main roads can get busy with traffic.
-Get yourself a bicycle for a day or two or join a tour and pedal away from the crowds to explore the tiny villages, lush mountainside, and crumbling temples.
+Yes its true: Bali is bloody beautiful, but it’s also pretty big and the main roads can get busy with traffic.
+Get yourself a bicycle for a day or two, or join a cycling tour and pedal away from the crowds to explore the tiny villages, lush mountainside, and crumbling temples.

 A simple, easy and eco-friendly way to see some hidden gems that you might not stumble across otherwise.

 We all know about yoga right?
 Well, in Bali you can try out yoga with a twist.
 Yes, it’s laughing yoga!